 Step 4: Finish the cake batter.
 Add half of the dry mixture as well as the lemon juice and kefir to the wet mixture and gently mix.
 Add the rest of the dry ingredients and mix until just combined.

 Step 5: Bake and cool.
 Pour the batter into prepared cake pan and bake until a toothpick inserted in the center comes out clean.
 Let the lemon cake cool completely before you start assembling and decorating.
+Use a serrated knife to cut the lemon cake in half.

 Make Lemony White Chocolate Ganache Frosting